PoliticalGraveyard.com

 Esther Edwards — of Detroit, Wayne County, Mich.
 Democrat.
 Delegate to Democratic National Convention from Michigan, 1960.
 Female.
 Still living as of 1960.

 Norma Dee Edwards (b.
 1912) — also known as Dee Edwards — of Detroit, Wayne County, Mich.
 Born in Spring Arbor Township, Jackson County, Mich., July 11, 1912.
 Democrat.
-Lawyer; member of Michigan state house of representatives from Wayne County 1st District, 1949-50; defeated in primary, 1952 (Wayne County 1st District), 1954 (Wayne County 2nd District); candidate in primary for Michigan state senate 4th District, 1950; candidate in primary for delegate to Michigan state constitutional convention from Wayne County 2nd District, 1961.
+Lawyer; member of Michigan state house of representatives from Wayne County 1st District, 1949-50; defeated in primary, 1952 (Wayne County 1st District), 1954 (Wayne County 2nd District); candidate for Michigan state senate 4th District, 1950; candidate for delegate to Michigan state constitutional convention from Wayne County 2nd District, 1961.
 Female.
-Still living as of 1961.
+Burial location unknown.

 Ada Davis Eisenfeld (b.
 1927) — of Mt.
 Clemens, Macomb County, Mich.
 Born in 1927.
 Mayor of Mt.
 Clemens, Mich., 1981-85.
 Female.
 Still living as of 2000.

-Pauline L. Eisinger — Independent Progressive candidate for Presidential Elector for Michigan, 1924.
+Pauline L. Eisinger — Candidate for Presidential Elector for Michigan.
 Female.
-Presumed deceased.
 Burial location unknown.

 Katie Eldridge — of Ferndale, Oakland County, Mich.; Ferndale, Oakland County, Mich.
 Democrat.
 Alternate delegate to Democratic National Convention from Michigan, 1964.
 Female.
 Still living as of 1964.